-Zurich voters decide which foreign language to be taught
+Zurich voters support current foreign language approach

 Other votes on school issues

-Cantons Basel Country and Solothurn will also vote on education issues on May 21.
+Cantons Basel Country and Solothurn also voted on education issues on May 21.

-Solothurn will decide whether to reject a common curriculum in German-speaking cantons known as “Lehrplan 21”.
+Solothurn accepted a common curriculum in German-speaking cantons known as “Lehrplan 21”.

-Backers argue that the common curriculum harms schools and is an unnecessary reform at the cost of pupils.
-Those against the initiative, including the cantonal government, say that not adopting Lehrplan 21 would isolate the canton.
+An initiative had sought to block introduction of the curriculum saying it harmed schools and was an unnecessary reform at the cost of pupils.
+Supporters of Lehrplan 21, including the cantonal government, said the canton would be isolated if it failed to adopt the common curriculum.

-To date, similar curriculum votes in other cantons have failed, meaning they plan to adopt the common system.
+To date, similar anti-Lehrplan 21 votes in other cantons have failed, meaning they plan to adopt the common system.

-Canton Basel Country will vote whether secondary school teachers need university degrees.
-This will ensure higher quality teaching, says the initiative’s backers.
-The cantonal parliament and government have rejected the initiative, saying such a move will make it hard to find enough teachers in a time of teacher shortages.
+In Canton Basel Country 4 out of 5 voters rejected an initiative which would have required secondary school teachers to hold university degrees.
+The cantonal parliament and government were against the proposal, saying such a move would make it hard to find enough teachers in a time of shortages.

 swissinfo.ch